 It’s not an “opportunity” for me.
 It’s marketing people doing their marketing thing.
 I get it.
 How do you get attention for your goods or services?
 This game has changed completely with the advent of the Internet, and the advent of analytics for said Internet.
 Now, in addition to trying to score hits in traditional media, people with something to sell are contacting tastemakers with lots of followers.
 All in the hopes of a mention, a link, and a boost.

-And THIS, ladies and gentlemen, this is what makes book marketing so damn difficult!
+And THIS, ladies and gentlemen, this is what makes social media marketing for writers so damn difficult!

 I wanted to hear how it was really going, mind you.
 When she sent her first guest post draft, it was full of hearts and unicorns about how great everything was.
 I wrote back and pushed her to give me the peaks and valleys, the obstacles, the real story.
 Because I owe you more than a fluff piece.
 You’ll notice that the article in question wasn’t about the book at all.
 It had something for my audience about a new publishing platform.